mahamaryam/Loadable-kernel-module-keylogger/README.md

 ### How it works:

-- Random data typed on the terminal is captured.
+- Random data typed is captured.
 - The captured characters are Base64-encoded.
 - The encoded string is inserted into the DNS query name.
 - This DNS traffic can then be observed and decoded using tools like Wireshark.